-No prior medical experience or training is required of the course applicant.
-100% attendance is required to successfully complete the program and the applicant, in order to be eligible for the state EMT certification examination must:
+No prior medical experience or training is required.
+100% attendance is required to successfully complete the program and, in order to be eligible for the state EMT certification examination the applicant must:

 - Be able to read, understand and communicate in English;

 - Be free from addiction to alcohol or any drug;